MUSIC OF THE SPHERES

 Music of the Spheres believes that music exists to captivate the imagination, stir memories, and evoke intensely personal emotions in both listener and performer alike, and they desire to bring a wider audience to classical music through performances which focus on these aspects.
 They strive to create lively, fun, informative performances, and are available for concerts, series, festivals, recordings and advanced master classes.

 A diverse performer, Jeanne has also toured with Vince Gill and Amy Grant, and performed with the Nashville Chamber Orchestra, a crossover, multi-style orchestra with the most new music commissions in the U.S. The orchestra has performed and recorded with the Turtle Island String Quartet and John Jorgenson, spanning styles from country to tango to the gypsy jazz of Django Reinhardt.
-She has also served on the faculty of Clayton State University as applied violin and viola teacher, chamber music coach, and orchestra director.
+She has also served on the faculty of Clayton State University as orchestra director, violin and viola faculty and chamber music coach.

 YUKO TANAKA, a native of Tokyo, Japan, is active as a soloist and ensemble player.
 She is a soloist at the Carmel Bach Festival and has performed at the Tage Alter Musik Rengensburg (Germany), Istanbul International Music Festival, Berkeley Festival and Exhibition, Bloomington Early Music Festival, and in broadcast events for National Public Radio and the Canadian Broadcasting Corporation.
 She performs with numerous ensembles including Musica Pacifica, San Francisco Symphony, San Francisco Ballet Orchestra, American Bach Soloists, Philharmonia Baroque Chambers Players, Musica Angelica Baroque Orchestra, Moscow Chamber Orchestra, and the The Women’s Philharmonic.
 Yuko has given master classes and lectures at several universities, including San Jose State University and Stetson University (DeLand, Florida).
 Yuko received a doctorate in early music from Stanford University and has studied with Margaret Fabrizio at Stanford University, Gustav Leonhardt in Amsterdam, and Ketil Haugsand in Oslo, Norway.
 She has recorded for Koch International and Delos International.